LINKSHow to print this page

 Next comes the question of how much computer do I need?
 I'll list the important features that should be considered.

-The correct term is CPU for Central Processing Unit, but most people
+work of computing.
+The correct term is CPU for Central Processing Unit,

 drives may be available;